-PAMPHLETS.
+PAMPILETS.
 I wrote and issued a series of pamphlets for the education of the present membership and for those who were eligible to our Order and I want to tell you a little about these pamphlets.

-LIST OF ELIGIPLES.
+LIST OF ELIGIBLES.
 The first was on the subject of how to get a list of eligibles.
 I have covered that somewhat in the first of my talk.
 I would add, however, that the auxiliary organizations are ever ready to help secure names of eligibles.
-Keep a elose watch of the local papers-they constantly announce the death of Veterans and generally gives a list of the children.
+Keep a cose with of the local papers-they constantly announce the death of Veterans and generally gives a list of the children.
 Many names are secured in that way.

-Non-PAYMENT OF DUES.
-The subject of non-payment of dues is always one which provokes a great deal of discussion at a Camp meeting.
-Any arrangement that allows one member to make a partial payment while others pay in full, will cause a feeling.
+is lil provokes a great deal of discussion at a Camp Any arrangement that allows one member to make a part l paym nt le others pay in full, will cause a feeling.
 However, where there has been a misfortune in the way of sickness, death or loss of employment, it is a very creditable thing to do to remit all or a part of back dues.
 Where a brother can pay and don't, perhaps the only thing to do is to drop him, but do we gain by that method?